mkarneim/pojobuilder/README.md

 	}

-The @GeneratePojoBuilder annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder" into the same package.
-If you want the generated Builder to use a specific constructor of your POJO then annotate it with @ConstructorProperties and specify the corresponding field names of the parameters.
+The @GeneratePojoBuilder annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder" in the same package.
+If you want the generated builder to use a specific constructor of your POJO then annotate it with @ConstructorProperties and specify the mapping from the parameters to the corresponding properties.

 Have a look at ["samples/src/generated/java/pojos/ContactBuilder.java"] to see the generated source code.